ebu/libadm/docs/tutorial.rst

     // now, continue with writing the xml chunk to disk or something similar

-Depending on the use case, the file length might not be nessecery or there might not even be a file with audio signals.
-Multiple variants of :cpp:func:`adm::updateBlockFormatDurations` are therefore provided to accomodate all use cases.
+Depending on the use case, the file length might not be necessary or there might not even be a file with audio signals.
+Multiple variants of :cpp:func:`adm::updateBlockFormatDurations` are therefore provided to accommodate all use cases.